-(5) The video processing and image classification system (200)) uses a machine learning model to classify received images from live video feeds (201).
-For example, the video processing and image classification system can receive a new image and classify the new image to generate image classification data (207) that identifies one or more classification categories from a predetermined set of classification categories to which one or more actions depicted in the new image 205 belong.
-Once generated, the system 200 can store the live image classification data 209 in association with the new punch image 205 in a cloud based data repository (202), provide the punch image classification data 209 as input to another live video feed for further processing, or transmit the punch image classification data 209 to an end user of the system, e.g., transmit the image classification data 209 over IoT (Internet of Things) to a user device as depicted in FIG4 (403).
+In examples the video processing and image classification system 200 uses a machine learning model to classify received images from live video feeds 201.
+For example, the video processing and image classification system can receive a new image and classify the new image to generate image classification data 207 that identifies one or more classification categories from a predetermined set of classification categories to which one or more actions depicted in the new image 205 belong.
+Once generated, the system 200 can store the live image classification data 209 in association with the new punch image 205 in a cloud based data repository 202, provide the punch image classification data 209 as input to another live video feed for further processing, or transmit the punch image classification data 209 to an end user of the system, e.g., transmit the image classification data 209 over IoT (Internet of Things) to a user device 210 as depicted in FIG. 4 (403) or FIG 5 (506).

-(6) In particular, the embedding data 208 is maintained by the video processing and image classification system 200 in a cloud based secure replicated database (203), and is data that maps each object category in the set of object categories to a respective embedding of the object category in an embedding space.
+In some examples, the embedding data 208 is maintained by the video processing and image classification system 200 in a cloud based secure replicated database 202, 203.
+In some examples the embedding data is data that maps each object category in the set of object categories to a respective embedding of the object category in an embedding space.

+An embedding 208 is a visual feature for image retrieval.
+Each feature activates a vector which determines a punches characteristic.
+Each type of punch is therefore a set of vector co-ordinates (classification points).
+When a new image is processed the visual recognition model will match this against an existing set of vector co-ordinates and classify accordingly.
+Punches which are similar to each other will have a similar set of vector co-ordinates and a reduced distance between each other.

-(7) The video processing and image classification system is a model e.g. a deep convolutional neural network, that is configured to process input images to generate, for each input image, a predicted point based on a confidence ratio of >0.8 (or variants).
+In some examples the video processing and image classification system (100) comprises a model e.g. a deep convolutional neural network (103).
+In some examples the model is configured to process input images to generate, for each input image, a probability that the image matches a specific classification.

-(8) To classify the new image 205, the video processing and image classification system 200 the new image 205 using the Visual Recognition model 207 to generate a predicted point classification for the new image.
-The system 200 then determines one or more classification embedding’s that are closest to the predicted point from among the classification embedding’s in the label embedding data 208 and classifies the new image 209 as including images of one or more objects that belong to the punch classification categories represented by the one or more closest classification embedding’s.
-Classifying new images is described in more detail below with reference to FIG3.
+To classify the new image 205, in some examples the video processing and image classification system 200 process the new image 205 using the Visual Recognition model 207 to generate a predicted point classification for the new image.
+The system 200 then determines one or more classification embeddings that are closest to the predicted point from among the classification embedding’s in the label embedding data 208.
+The system 200 then classifies the new image 209 as including images of one or more objects that belong to the punch classification categories represented by the one or more closest classification embeddings.
+Classifying new images is described in more detail below with reference to FIG. 3.

+A label represents a probability of athlete behaviour being a specific punch classification for a new image.

-(9) To allow the visual recognition model 207 to be used to effectively classify punch input images, the system 200 includes a training engine 206 that receives training data 204 and uses the training data 204 to generate the classification embedding’s of the punch classification categories and to train the machine learning model 207.
+To allow the visual recognition model 207 to be used to effectively classify punch input images, the system 200 includes a training engine 206 that receives training data 204.
+The training engine 206 uses the training data 204 to generate the classification embeddings of the punch classification categories and to train the machine learning model 207.